Medicare Initial Enrollment Period

 Social Security will mail you sign-up instructions when your initial enrollment period begins.
 You must enroll in Medicare through the Social Security Administration.

-After enrolling, you will receive your Medicare benefits through the U.S. Centers for Medicare & Medicaid Services.
+After enrolling, you will receive your Medicare benefits through the U.S. Centers for Medicare and Medicaid Services.

 If you already receive Social Security benefits, the Social Security Administration will automatically enroll you at age 65 for Original Medicare (Part A and Part B).